cmu-roboarch/rtrbench/planning/05.pp3d/README.md

 ## Description

-The program uses A* graph search to find an efficient (short), collision-free path from a start point to a goal point in the 2D environment shown in the figure below.
+The program uses A\* graph search to find an efficient (short), collision-free path from a start point to a goal point in the 3D environment shown in the figure below.
 The program resembles a pilotless drone navigating in an outdoor environment.